AnnyNaWeb/anny.github.io/_posts/2024-11-22-exploratory-test.markdown

 ---
 Ensuring the quality of an indie game can be challenging, especially with small teams and limited resources.
-Session-Based Exploratory Testing is a practical solution that combines structure with flexibility to identify issues and enhance the player's experience.
+Session-Based Exploratory Testing is a practical solution that combines structure with flexibility to identify issues and to improve the player's experience.
 Exploratory testing is not about doing tests without planning.
 Anyone on the team can do it, but it is important to have clear objectives to optimize the time of those responsible for the activity.
 Here's a step-by-step guide to implementing this method in your studio: